gavinmcfarland/askeroo/RENDERING_FIX_NOTES.md

 ## How These Solutions Work Together

-1. **Rendering Suppression** prevents ANY output during state transitions by returning `null`
-2. **Increased Micro-Delays** give React more time to reconcile state
+1. **Increased Micro-Delays** give React more time to reconcile state changes before Ink renders
-3. **Force Remount** ensures a clean slate by completely remounting the component tree
+2. **Force Remount** ensures a clean slate by completely remounting the component tree
-4. **flushSync** ensures state updates happen synchronously
+3. **flushSync** ensures state updates happen synchronously before React re-renders
-5. **setImmediate** schedules the final render on the next event loop tick with complete state

-This multi-layered approach ensures that:
+This approach ensures that:

--   **Zero intermediate renders** to the terminal buffer (component returns `null` during transition)
 -   React has sufficient time to reconcile all state changes
--   The component tree is completely refreshed on back navigation
+-   The component tree is completely refreshed on back navigation with a consistent state
--   Ink only outputs once: the final, correct state
+-   Ink renders the correct state without intermediate artifacts
--   Terminal scroll history remains clean (no ghost duplicates)
+-   No visual blinking or flashing occurs during navigation

 ## Testing